-When the power button is configured as reboot, pressing the power button will cause the unit to cease recording and reboot, without processing the data that was in its buffers at the time reboot was initiated.
+When the power button is configured as reboot, pressing the power button will cause the unit to cease recording and reboot, without processing the data that was in its buffers at the time the power button was pressed.
 When the REC and RET lights and all port lights turn off, it is safe to turn off the power switch on the back of the unit.
+Switching off the back power switch before the REC, RET and port lights turn off may cause data loss or corruption.